Chitra2409/Motivational-Meme/README.md

 # Motivational Post Website

 This is a simple website designed to inspire and motivate visitors with a powerful message.
 The website features a motivational quote along with an image to create a visually appealing and inspirational experience.
+This is just a test project, to try my hands on HTML and CSS.

 ## Usage